 In order to recover unlawful aid, the Belgian authorities follow the general Belgian civil rules relating to the recovery of a debt, the legal basis thereof being the Commission decision.
-The first step of the debt-recovery procedure requires the creditor (the relevant Belgian authority responsible for the recovery of the unlawful aid) to send a letter of formal notice to the debtor (the beneficiary of the aid) requesting payment of its debt (the aid).
+The first step of the debtrecovery procedure requires the creditor (the relevant Belgian authority responsible for the recovery of the unlawful aid) to send a letter of formal notice to the debtor (the beneficiary of the aid) requesting payment of its debt (the aid).

-In the event that the beneficiary of the aid refuses to comply with the letter of formal notice, the relevant Belgian authority can bring an action before the civil courts in order to obtain a judgment ordering the beneficiary to pay the debt (unlawful aid).
+If the beneficiary of the aid refuses to comply with the letter of formal notice, the relevant Belgian authority can bring an action before the civil courts to obtain a judgment ordering the beneficiary to pay the debt (unlawful aid).
 The first-instance judgment, generally rendered by a commercial court, can be appealed to the Court of Appeal and then to the Supreme Court (on points of law only).